wvanderp/notes/projects/media-manager/endpoints.md

 # Endpoints

-This but than with graphql
+This but than with Graphql

 `get /photo/#id`
 Get all the info for a photo